iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 ```

 ### 4. Request the JWT

 The last step is to request the JWT.
-Use the following code snippet with your signed nonce in the request body.
+You can use the following code snippet with your signed nonce in the request body.

 ```js title="./authenticate.js"
 import axios from 'axios';